 But if we’re talking ease of use, MailChimp takes this one.
 It is great for marketers who are just starting and getting acquainted with the software.
 The drag-and-drop feature is super easy to use and allows you to rearrange images and text just the way you like them.

-With MailChimp, you can also have multiple collaborators working, editing, commenting, and sending test emails at the same time you are working on the campaign.
-Another great tool you get with Mailchimp is the previewer, which allows you to see how your email is going to look on different devices (PCs, Laptops, and mobile devices) side by side.
+With MailChimp, you can also have multiple collaborators working, editing, commenting, and sending test emails while you are working on the campaign.
+Another great tool you get with Mailchimp is the previewer, which allows you to see how your email will look on different devices (PCs, Laptops, and mobile devices) side by side.

 AWeber is also the right choice for beginners.
 All they need to do is choose a template and input the content.
 AWeber has a massive library of templates, with over 700 templates available to use.
 Or, if you feel like it, you can pay to have your template designed just for you.

 You can also design a PDF template yourself and have the guys at AWeber convert your template into an HTML email for you.
-Of Course, these options cost, and the price ranges from $29 a template to $229 if you want them to develop a bespoke template matching your brand.
+But, of course, these options cost, and the price ranges from $29 a template to $229 if you want them to develop a bespoke template matching your brand.

 All your work on the marketing strategy and design of the email is worth next to nothing if the email is thrown in the spam folder at the end, right?